 The South Embankment separates the impoundment to the north and the Discharge Channel to the south.
-Since the previous annual inspection, MERG observed minor sloughing at the toe of the South Embankment.
-MERG has repaired the sloughing and further reinforced the interior slope of the South Embankment.
-The South Embankment appeared to be in good condition (Photos 6 and 7) and no evidence of movement, settlement, cracking, distress, erosion, seepage, animal burrows, or other adverse conditions was observed in the crest and interior and exterior slopes, except as noted herein.
+The South Embankment appeared to be in good condition (Photos 5 and 6) and no evidence of movement, settlement, cracking, distress, erosion, seepage, animal burrows, or other adverse conditions was observed in the crest and interior and exterior slopes, except as noted herein.

-- The interior slope of the South Embankment was recently reinforced with stone rip-rap protection and seeding (Photo 6). - The crest of the embankment consisted of a gravelly/soil surface (Photos 6 and 7). - Rip-rap protects the exterior slope in one area near the outflow (Photo 7) due to previous erosion repair, which was in good condition. - Vegetation is overgrown on the exterior slope.
+- The interior slope of the South Embankment was reinforced with stone rip-rap protection and seeding in 2023 (Photo 5). - The crest of the embankment consisted of a gravelly/soil surface (Photos 5 and 6). - Rip-rap protects the exterior slope in one area near the outflow (Photo 7) due to previous erosion repair, which was in good condition. - Vegetation is overgrown on the exterior slope.